CaptainProton42/SphereScaper/README.md

 ### Step 3: Subdivide Faces

-We are currently facing one problem: Our result should be a *quad* mesh, that is, a mesh consisting only of faces with four corners.
+We are currently facing one problem: Our result should be a *quad* mesh.
+That is, a mesh consisting only of faces with four corners.
 But there are still some triangles left in our current mesh.
-Luckily, triangles can easily subdivided into three smaller quads from the middle of each edge.
-In the same way, the already existing quads can be subdivided into four smaller quads.
+Luckily, triangles can easily subdivided into three smaller quads as illustrated in figure 3.
+In the same way, the already existing quads can be subdivided into four smaller quads as well.
 By doing this, we thus end up with a mesh consisting *only* of quads.

 {{ site.beginFigure }}
 <img src="assets/subdivide_quad.png" width="10%"><span style="padding-left:20px"></span><img src="assets/subdivide_tri.png" width="10%">